railsuser2014/openobject-doc-book-en/2/3_CRM_Contacts/leads.rst

 * ``Cancelled``: the lead has been cancelled because the salesperson has decided that it is not worth following up.

-On the :guilabel:`Extra` tab in the **Leads** form, you find information about the campaign, the channel, and so on.
+On the :guilabel:`Extra Info` tab in the **Leads** form, you find information about the campaign, the channel, and so on.

 .. figure:: images/crm_lead_extra.png
    :scale: 75